faroos3/PellioRPI/Spring2018MeetingMinutes.md

 Members in attendance: Osama, Logan
 Logan is working on his environment on his laptop, and we decided to 'refactor' the file system of Pellio as right now it is very confusing and unintuitive.
 We will be working more on the refactoring tomorrow at small group meeting

+3/01/2018
+TODO

 3/06/2018
 Everyone in attendance
 Discussed how to go about one of our issues regarding login and landing pages.
 Began research on how to use Django framework to authenticate users.
 Logan has been meeting with Holly Traver discussing positive psychology and methodically building questionnaires.
 Kelly created a mini-website to test CSS/HTML code before implementing it in the actual project.

+3/08/2018
+Logan met up with Osama, Osama helped logan revise his code and helped error check.
+Logan also informed Osama that he read up on a Meta Anaylsis stating that there isn't really a clear way to measure stress reliably and scientifically, so that sucks.
+Guess Logan will read more papers about stress he guesses.